 An outdoor fireplace forms a captivating showpiece, where dynamic moving flames combine function with visual fascination by imparting focus to a dormant outdoor zone.
 Enhanced with built-in seating or a dining table, these intimate garden milieus transform into cosy social hubs, and since UK temperatures are rather variable, their usefulness extends the alfresco season much further, whether utilised for sitting outside in frosty weather or when gazing at the flames from indoors.

-In such proximity to an open-plan lounge and kitchen, the Vondom furniture set in this rooftop terrace forms an integral focal point, where its white geometric facets are displayed in sheer contrast to the convexity of tall, architectural planting.
+In such proximity to an open-plan lounge and kitchen, the Vondom furniture set in this small rooftop garden provides an integral focal point, where its white geometric facets display sheer contrast to the convexity of tall architectural plants.
 This roof terrace design includes diverse focal points, layered skilfully within a minimalist layout.
-While furniture provides medium height focus, a tall, multi stem Eucalypt, elevated in the corner of a floating raised bed, leads the eye across a London terrace skyline, expanding perspective towards a Wembley Stadium vista above the Chelsea horizon.
+While furniture maintains medium height focus, a tall multi stem Eucalyptus tree, elevated in the corner of a floating raised bed, leads the eye across a London terrace skyline, expanding perspective towards a Wembley Stadium vista above the Chelsea horizon.

 The outdoor kitchen in this expansive roof garden in Central London provides both focus and comfort; clad in a vibrant crimson hue, the cooking hub forms a social area, amid inspiring landscape panoramas.
 At 3-metre span, the linearity of the bespoke structure extends views towards London Eye and Royal Opera House across its Corian worktop.
 While fulfilling an integral lifestyle necessity, this bold centrepiece defines an architectural focal point – linked to its urban surroundings by articulating position and scale afront of a spinning Ferris wheel...

 Across this 16th floor penthouse terrace, an immense London skyline forms a grand focal point at sundown, defined by a clustered Canary Wharf backdrop.
 The seating orientation focuses towards the setting sun, enhanced with an ever-changing panorama of glistening sunrays and cable cars in motion across a dome-shaped O2 Arena silhouette.
-Borrowing the landscape beyond is a well-established design practice, utilised in many gardens with extensive, rural views, and while some of the English garden traditions are still relevant today, in present-day London, its city's skyline has evolved into a source of eclectic, architectural ingenuity when developing a high-rise terrace design & build along the Thames.
-While skyscraper clusters are here to stay, defining a forthcoming urban futurescape, we may as well embrace their phenomenon, and design with it rather than ignore it!
+Borrowing the landscape beyond is a well-established design practice, utilised in many gardens with expansive rural views, and while some of the English garden traditions are still relevant today, in present-day London, the city's skyline has evolved into a source of eclectic architectural ingenuity when developing a high-rise terrace design & build along the Thames.
+While skyscraper clusters are here to stay, defining a forthcoming urban futurescape, we may as well embrace their phenomenon and design with it rather than ignore it!

 This barn conversion in an Essex village is surrounded by fields, amid a 5-hectare site and a balmy sunset.
 The barn's colossal roofline, with its clay tiles and raven cladding, forms a rather prodigious focal point viewed across the grounds.
 To soften the architecture and reciprocate with its grand symmetry, we planted two multi-stemmed Ginkgo trees either side of the back doors, framed by a pair of large-scale, square Box hedges.
 The south-facing frontage benefited from a similar design approach, where sprawling Lavenders highlight Palm and Tuscan Olive tree trunks in geometric troughs, forming balance and interconnection with the home, while setting the scene for a modern country garden.